Banana Baked Donuts with caramel latte glaze

 Pinch of salt

-Preheat the oven to 180°C/160°C fan.
-Grease a donut pan with oil/melted butter.
-(I use canola oil spray as I find you get really good coverage with spray oils).
+1. Preheat the oven to 180c or 160c fan.
+Grease a donut pan or a mini muffin pan. (i use canola oil spray as I find you get really good coverage with spray oils).
 Set aside.

-Add in the cream and turn the heat down to low, stirring through the foam (please be careful as the caramel will foam and bubble once the cream is added).
-When a sugar thermometer reads 225°F, the caramel is ready.
+7. Add in the cream and turn the heat down to low, stirring through the foam (please be careful as the caramel will foam and bubble once the cream is added). when a sugar thermometer reads 225F, the caramel is ready.

-Transfer to a heat resistant container, add in the tsp of vanilla and stir through.
-Cool to room temperature (I popped mine in the fridge after 15 minutes to speed up the process).
+8. Transfer to a heat resistant container, add in the tsp of vanilla and stir through.
+Cool to room temperature (i popped mine in the fridge after 15 minutes to speed up the process).

-Now for the fun bit!
-Empty your cooled caramel sauce in a piping bag (fitted with a small tip) or squeezy bottle (I swear by squeezy bottles they’re so handy) and begin to decorate your donuts.
-I've gone for the striped look and the word ‘latte’ to signify the flavour.
-Classy eh?
+11. Now for the fun bit!
+Empty your cooled caramel sauce in a piping bag or squeezy bottle (I swear by squeezy bottles they’re so handy) and begin to decorate your donuts.
+Ive gone for the striped look and the word ‘latte’ to signify the flavour.
+I think they look quite classy